 - 2. All public utilities and facilities, including sewer, gas, electrical and water systems must be located and constructed to minimize or avoid flood damage. - 3.
 When a tract is subdivided into lots larger than the minimum size required in the district in which a subdivision is located, the Planning Board may require that roads and lots be laid out so as to permit re-subdivision in accordance with the requirements of this Code, unless restrictive covenants are placed at the time of the original subdivision. - I. Required Improvements.
 The following are required improvements: monuments, road signs, roads, landscaping, sewage disposal, and storm drainage. - J. Road or Homeowner's Association.
 The applicant must provide evidence upon submitting an application to the Planning Board that the infrastructure will be maintained by the lot owners or a homeowner's association.
 Proof may consist of a declaration of covenants that will be recorded and become part of each deed and specifies how the costs associated with maintenance will be apportioned among the lot owners or appropriate homeowner's association documents.
 In the event that a homeowner's association is formed, each lot deed must refer to the homeowner's association and must require the lot owner to be a member of the homeowner's association - K. Minimum Lot Size and Lot Frontage for Subdivision Lots.
 Notwithstanding the dimensional standards in Section III-3.B: - 1.
 Minimum Lot Size.
-The minimum lot size for any residential or commercial subdivision lot is 40,000 square feet with the following exceptions: - (a) The minimum lot size for lots served by either central water system or central sewer system, but not both, may be reduced to 30,000 square feet. - (b) The minimum lot size for lots served by both a central water system and a central sewer system may be reduced to 5,000 square feet. - 2.
+Lot size shall be calculated to include only Net Buildable Land.
+The minimum lot size for any residential or commercial subdivision lot is 40,000 square feet per dwelling unit with the following exceptions: - (a) The minimum lot size for lots served by either central water system or central sewer system, but not both, may be reduced to 30,000 square feet per dwelling unit. - (b) The minimum lot size for lots served by both a central water system and a central sewer system may be reduced to 5,000 square feet per dwelling unit. - 2.
 Minimum Lot Frontage.
 The minimum lot frontage for any residential or commercial subdivision lot is 100 feet. - 3.
 Mobile Home Parks.
 For the minimum lot size and lot frontage applicable to mobile home parks, refer to Section VI-8.A.